Understanding The Psychological Effects Of Eating Disorders

 Online therapy for eating disorders, including binge eating disorder

-Are online mental health services effective for eating disorders?
+Are online mental health services helpful?

-Research has found that online therapy can be effective for treating eating disorders and co-occurring mental health conditions.
+Research has found that online psychotherapy can be effective for treating eating disorders and co-occurring mental health conditions.
 For example, one small study of online therapist-delivered CBT saw “large effect sizes for the reduction of ED psychopathology and body dissatisfaction” and found that these results were sustained one year post-treatment.

 Takeaway